alphagov/publishing-api/doc/api.md

 Used to create or update a draft content item.
 It will restrict creation if there is already a draft content item with the same `base_path` and `locale`.
 Uses [optimistic-locking](#optimistic-locking-previous_version).

+The request must conform to the schema defined in govuk-content-schemas if it doesn't a 422 with error message stating that the payload did not conform to the schema, and more details in the error details.
+In development, an error can occur if you do not have the govuk-content-schemas locally, in which case ensure that you have pulled the latest version of [GOV.UK content schema](https://github.com/alphagov/govuk-content-schemas) and set the GOVUK_CONTENT_SCHEMAS_PATH to point to the dist folder.

 If the request is successful, this endpoint will respond with the presented content item and [warnings](#warnings).